mautic/documentation/en/tips/troubleshooting.md

 #### Mautic logs

-Please, do not create a new issue/post/comment anywhere where you'll post that the error message is:
+Please do not report the following two errors:

 > The site is currently offline due to encountering an error.
 If the problem persists, please contact the system administrator